Help Adeni and Selafua Build a Home

 Donation protected

 We are raising money to help a Haitian family in the Dominican Republic build a house.
-So far we've raised $4545 towards our $6,000 goal, thanks to your generosity.
+So far we've raised $6000 towards our $8,000 goal, thanks to your generosity.
+THANK YOU!
+THANK YOU!
 THANK YOU!

-A bit of background for those who are just now learning about this campaign: My name is Marcie Boyd.
-I live in Berkeley, California, but have lived off and on in the rural Dominican Republic where I have developed close friendships with people in two farming villages.
+(A bit of background for those who are new to this campaign: I live in Berkeley, California, but have lived off and on in the rural Dominican Republic where I have developed close friendships with people in two farming villages.
 Over the years, I have come to know and love two Haitian families in El Limón, a village of about 300 people in the mountains outside San José de Ocoa.

 Haitian immigrants in the rural D.R. are extremely marginalized, eking out a subsistence income as farm laborers.
 It's not safe for them to return to Haiti, and there's no work available there anyway.
 So they stay, learn Spanish, and gradually become somewhat integrated into community life.
 But most barely make enough to support a family.
 Owning a home—even a modest one—will forever remain a dream without outside help.